This subject may not interest many people, but when it comes to using MDF or Particle Board,

 Most estimates range between 70 to 80% of our oxygen comes from marine plants and whatnot.
 I have heard claims of up to 85% (maybe they added the freshwater plants, too?), but let's not get carried away.
 The point is, the majority of our oxygen comes from oceanic means.
 People would be surprised how much basic algae and phytoplankton produces, to say the least.

-So, when we are talking about deforestation, let's talk about potential rises in atmospheric CO2 and the habitats for life that are destroyed during the process along with potential cures for diseases that could be found in the rainforest, for example.
-But don't say we are destroying all of our oxygen by cutting down a bunch of trees. *sigh*
+So, when we are talking about deforestation, when can also talk about the potential rises in atmospheric CO2 albeit those Global Warming debates can get a bit fussy; ha!
+But seriously, when it comes to deforestation, the first two things that come to my mind are the habitats for life that are destroyed during the process along with potential cures for diseases that could be found in the rainforest, for example.
+I mention the rainforest because it is massive, teeming with life, and is well known to suffer from ongoing deforestation.
+But whatever you want to deservingly complain about, don't say we are destroying all of our oxygen by cutting down a bunch of trees. *sigh*

 Well, that's all I'm typing about this Kindergarten subject for today; cheers!